 Of those Australian organisations and sites dealing with mens issues that do have some public profile, almost all have a health focus.
 Most of these organisations/sites appear to be rather introspective and self-effacing in nature, i.e. essentially to keep under the feminist radar and to avoid jeopardising whatever pitiable amount of funding or government support they might receive.

-Of those government agencies that do address specific men’s issues, the most prominent are agencies dealing with mental health and with domestic violence.
-With regards to the latter at least, the primary emphasis is on ‘educating’ and ‘treating’ male perpetrators of acts of violence and abuse.
-Whilst some claim to offer services to male victims, any mention of such services is virtually confined to the ‘fine print’ within relevant web sites.
+Of those government agencies that do address issues that are very much relevant to men, the most prominent are those dealing with mental & physical health and with domestic violence.
+With regards to the latter at least, the primary emphasis is on ‘treating’ male perpetrators of acts of violence and abuse.
+Whilst some claim to offer services to male victims, such services are very hard to find & utilise.

 I deal with the issue of government agencies and ‘not-for-profit’ organisations that ignore or downplay men’s welfare in this other blog post.

-Mens studies: As you can see in this thread, an attempt was recently made to establish a men’s studies course in Australia.
-This was met with a furious feminist backlash and was shelved.
+Men’s studies: As you can see in this thread, an attempt was recently made to establish a men’s studies course in Australia.
+This met with a furious feminist backlash and was shelved.
 One of those who spoke against the initiative was Michael Flood, a staunch feminist who misrepresents himself as a spokesperson for the Australian men’s rights movement.
-The only remaining part of that initiative was, I think, one or two subjects on men’s health being made available.

 The level of government funding for Australian mens health issues/organisations (as with men’s issues/organisations generally) is miniscule in comparison to that allocated to women.
 I recently also became aware that funding for The Men’s Health Information and Resource Centre had been slashed.

-Some of the better-known men’s health organisations/spokespersons include:
+Some of the better-known men’s health organisations include:

 Men’s Health Australia